mtzaquia/RoutingReducer/README.md

         // for now, you need to declare the `Routing` type explicitly.
         NavigationStackWithStore<MyRouter, _, _>(
             store: store,
-            // The root view receives the scoped store of `MyRouter`s root state and root action
+            // The root view receives the scoped store of `MyRouter`'s root state and root action
             rootView: MyRootView.init
         ) { store in
             SwitchStore(store) {